HMAS Stirling: Submarine Rotational Forces-West

-In March 2023, the US, UK and Australia announced, as part the AUKUS security partnership, the Submarine Rotational Forces-West (SRF-W) initiative whereby the US and UK would maintain a permanent rotational presence of nuclear-powered submarines at the base.
-Under the AUKUS partnership, US and UK submarines will visit Stirling more frequently and remain for longer.
-Australia's nuclear-propelled submarines will be based at Stirling from the early 2030s.
+In March 2023, the US, UK and Australia announced, as part the AUKUS trilateral security partnership, the Submarine Rotational Forces-West (SRF-W) initiative whereby the US and UK would maintain a permanent rotational presence of nuclear-powered submarines at the base.
+From 2027, the UK and the US plan to establish a rotational presence of one UK submarine and up to four US submarines at Stirling.
+Between 2023 and 2026, US and UK submarines will visit Stirling more frequently and remain for longer.